Columbia University in the City of New York

 • Teachers who see themselves directly using this material in their classroom

 Selection for the program will be determined first by these preference criteria.
-Because of limited workshop capacity, our team will let you know by December 1, 2024 if you have secured a spot in the Winter 2025 program.
+Because of limited workshop capacity, our team will let you know by July 20, 2026 if you have secured a spot in the Fall 2026 program.
+Any spots that remain open after that date will be filled as applications are received on a rolling basis.

 "I enjoyed the workshop for the 4 days.
 The topics were relevant and applicable to my work in my classroom."